How to put binding on a guitar?

 Bend the binding material to the shape of the guitar

-If you’re using plastic, you can heat it up very slightly with a hair dryer or heat gun because it’s flexible enough and doesn’t need a lot of warmth.
-Just be careful not to overdo it and melt it.
+• If you’re using plastic material, you can heat it up very slightly with a hair dryer or heat gun because it’s flexible enough and doesn’t need a lot of warmth.
+Just be careful not to overdo it and accidentally melt it.

 Glue the binding

-Apply glue/acetone to the warm bindings and press them tightly against the guitar’s body.
-Be quick and careful, so the material doesn’t cool down while placing it.
+Glue the binding by applying glue/acetone to the warm bindings and press them tightly against the guitar’s body.
+Be quick and careful so the material doesn’t cool down while placing it.

 Pay attention to the joints between the pieces when placing the bindings in the channel.